calipho-sib/nextprot-elements/term/README.md

  An **Accession Number** is given as a a property `accessionInput` to **`ancestor-graph-view`**.
 This is connected to an **observer** which calls the function `APIcaller`.

-For more information about properties and functions check section **X-Properties and Functions**.
+For more information about properties and functions check section **7-Properties and Functions**.

  The API Call is performed and once a response is received, the `ancestorBuild` function calls the subfunctions: